fsbolero/fsbolero.github.io/docs/HTML.md

 1. The current value, which generally comes from the [Elmish](Elmish) model.
 2. A setter function, which generally calls the Elmish dispatch function.

-Here is an example using `bind.input`:
+Here is an example using `bind.input.string`:

 ```fsharp
 type Model = { username: string }